 - Even though viewers may see the video after your news has been announced, speak in the present tense to emphasize its timeliness.

 - Avoid industry jargon and exaggerated adjectives – just describe the benefits of your product or service in plain language.

 - Be sure to include a call to action!
 Announce your Web address at the end of the video to give your viewers a place to go for more information.

 Besides providing strong content for your video, you’ll want to make a positive visual impression on camera as well.
 Avoid wearing loud, busy clothing that distracts the viewer.
 Instead, stick to conventional business attire – blazers, blouses, slacks or knee-length skirts, for example – in solid colors that are consistently light or dark.

-After some practice, start recording your in-house videos and post them to your company’s Web site, and create video channels on YouTube or Vimeo for posting as well.
+After some practice, start recording your in-house videos and post them to your company’s Web site, and create video channels on YouTube.
 This allows you to share your videos through social media networks such as Twitter or Facebook, increasing your online presence with only a small amount of time and money.